Board of Directors

 Dr. Booher has been on the Board for many years and has served in the positions of President, Chair and Treasurer.
 Dr. Booher is a psychologist with more than 40 years’ experience working with public sector clients and is a member of the Massachusetts Juvenile Justice Advisory Committee.
 Dr. Booher and his wife have lived in Westborough for thirty years where he and his family attend Good Shepherd Lutheran Church.

-Cam, a Westborough resident for many years has served on the Board since 1987, as Treasurer, President and currently serves as Vice President.
-She has two grown daughters and two very delightful grandchildren.
+Cam has served on the Board since 1987 and has held the positions of Treasurer and President and currently serves as Vice President.
+A resident of Westborough, CAM has two grown daughters and two very delightful grandchildren.
 Cam was in the banking arena for 25 years followed by positions supporting executives in large corporations for the remainder of her career.
-She also serves on the board of Apple Tree Arts in Grafton, is on the capital campaign committee and involved in the music programs as well, and is a member of St. Stephen’s Church in Westborough.
+She also serves on the board of Apple Tree Arts in Grafton where she is active on the capital campaign committee and involved in the music programs as well.
+Cam is a member of St. Stephen’s Church in Westborough.

 Steve is an advertising and marketing professional who has worked in all media for a variety of national,regional and local clients.
 In addition, he lectures at colleges and universities on the history of advertising and the creative process.
 Steve and his wife have 2 grown children.
 He and his family have lived in Westborough for 24 years and attend The Congregational Church of Westborough where Steve has served as a deacon, moderator and is currently assistant moderator.